 The GNSS position calculated by a receiver is located at the phase center of the GNSS antenna.
 A receiver acting as a base station must know the location of the GNSS antenna phase center accurately to generate accurate differential correction data for the rover receiver.
 If the GNSS antenna is installed in a location with a well known position, use the Manual option to enter the position of the GNSS antenna phase center into the receiver.
-If the GNSS antenna is not installed in a well known position, use the Manual option to enter the position, use the Auto option to have the receiver calculate the antenna position.
+If the GNSS antenna is not installed in a well known position, use the Auto option to have the receiver calculate the antenna position.